JT Dorr-Bremme and Johanna Jackson

-There are many sub-groups inside the Quaker world that offer community.
-We'd like to highlight two groups that have deepened our own spiritual lives.
-They both have simple, basic structures that support faithfulness.
-Both groups focus on anti-racism work and social justice.
-They balance this work with worship and a contemplative rhythm.
-Read on for more!
+There are many groups inside the Religious Society of Friends that offer spiritual nurture.
+We'd like to highlight some communities that have deepened our spiritual lives, or the lives of people we know.
+The communities below have simple, basic structures.
+They support faithfulness.
+They each focus on anti-racism work and social justice, balancing this work with worship and a contemplative rhythm.

 Their practices are quite quite open and fluid.

 Since their goal is to support living witness, anything that does this is acceptable to the group.

 They are networks that people might drop into, with some flexibility

 They focus on worship-sharing and engagement.

 Their practices are about building relationships.
 Their practices change over time.

 They have a mixture of silence and words.
 They do not worship the silence.